proconsule/kodiremote-3ds/README.md

 kodiremote-3ds is a simple (N)3DS remote control for Kodi (formerly known as XBMC) it use the WebSocket port to control Kodi (port 9090 is the default port)

-It is at the moment very trivial and without a graphical GUI, but i am working on it!
+It is at the moment very trivial and with a basic GUI, but i am working on it!

 it depends on json-c jpeglib citro2d libcurl